 • Any proposal that widens the statutory rate gap between pass-through entities and large corporations.

-The Tax Cuts and Jobs Act provides a simpler, fairer tax code, and analysis has shown that the bill lowers taxes for nearly 80 percent of U.S. taxpayers.
+The TCJA provides a simpler, fairer tax code, and analysis has shown that the bill lowers taxes for nearly 80 percent of U.S. taxpayers.

 The new tax code contains a 20 percent tax deduction for pass through businesses that will result in many small businesses paying a much lower effective tax rate, which allows them to grow their businesses, pay better wages and support their communities.
 Small businesses also can immediately write off the cost of new equipment, further encouraging growth.